Some tropes can be pretty broad in scope, enough to cover one or more Sub-Tropes under them.

 - Removing the Rival (Murder the Hypotenuse and Crippling the Competition)

-- Recycled Premise (Animated Adaptation, Distaff Counterpart, Like That Show, But with Mecha, Recycled IN SPACE!, Spiritual Antithesis, Spiritual Adaptation, Spiritual Crossover, Spiritual Successor and Whole Plot Reference)
+- Recycled Premise (Animated Adaptation, Distaff Counterpart, Recycled with a Gimmick, Spiritual Antithesis, Spiritual Adaptation, Spiritual Crossover, Spiritual Successor and Whole Plot Reference)

 - Rule of Index

 - Sell What You Love ("Gift of the Magi" Plot)

 - Shades of Conflict (Black-and-White Insanity, Black-and-White Morality, Grey-and-Gray Morality, Black-and-Gray Morality, White-and-Grey Morality, Blue-and-Orange Morality, Evil vs. Evil, Good vs. Good, Morality Kitchen Sink).